-Uniform Network Code - Transportation Principal Document Section Y types of Entry Capacity can be traded between Users, such as Monthly System Entry Capacity (MSEC).
+However, although the obligation to pay for Capacity remains with the primary purchaser, all types of Entry Capacity can be traded between Users, such as Monthly System Entry Capacity (MSEC).

-Having established, by the above methods, the target revenue to be derived from each main category of charge, the next stage is to set the charges2 within each of these charge categories.
+Having established, by the above methods, the target revenue to be derived from each main category of charge, the next stage is to set the charges within each of these charge categories.
 The methodologies used to do this are described in the appropriate paragraphs below.

-All charge rates are rounded to 4 decimal places.
+&lt;sup>2 All charge rates are rounded to 4 decimal places.